 Restricted shares serve primarily as a retention and motivational vehicle, which is enhanced with improved stock price performance.

-A portion of the restricted share award is scheduled to vest on both the second and third anniversaries of the grant date.
+Restricted share awards are scheduled to vest on the third anniversary of the grant date.
 Dividend equivalents are accrued on all outstanding shares on a quarterly basis.
 The shares and dividend equivalents are subject to forfeiture if the executive leaves Interpublic before the restrictions expire.
 The Company believes that these vesting provisions promote a long-term focus and provide a strong retention incentive.
-The number of target shares was determined by dividing the target value by the average of the high and low stock price on the date of grant (\$21.555 on February 29, 2016) and rounding down to the nearest whole share.
+The number of target shares was determined by dividing the target value by the average of the high and low stock price on the date of grant (\$24.2975 on February 28, 2017) and rounding down to the nearest whole share.